 ***********************************************************REACTIONS TO: IS HE CRAZY ABOUT THE THERAPIST?

 Dear Going Crazy:

 My advice?
 Tell your husband if he doesn’t get another therapist, you’re leaving!
 Why take the risk especially if she’s getting into his finances.

 I’m a therapist who would never dream of getting involved with a client.
 Nor would any of my colleagues.
 In my twenty plus years of practice, I’ve never heard of anyone having this problem.
 For your husband to follow the advice of his therapist is not unusual and I doubt there’s anything going on.

-All the best, Anita F, Framingham, MA
+Anita F, Framingham, MA

 Submit your question to Knowles Knows here.